What Divorce? What Donald Trump Affair? Melania Trump Reportedly Says, 'Fake News'

 — Joe Palazzolo (@joe_palazzolo) January 18, 2018

-Trump’s lawyer, Michael Cohen tried to diffuse the stunning report by releasing a statement of denial from Daniels.
+Trump’s lawyer, Michael Cohen, tried to diffuse the stunning report by releasing a statement of denial from Daniels.
 Multiple news outlets were quick to impeach Daniels by providing details of statements she allegedly made in the past.

 A Slate writer recalled how he met Stormy Daniels in 2006 after getting in touch with her through an unnamed source.
 Then, based on his reporting, Daniels acknowledged having an affair with Trump during his marriage to Melania Trump.